anshuman1712/anshuman1712/README.md

 - 👋 Hi, I’m @anshuman1712
-- 👀 I’m interested in Python
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...